Vishal-4323/HVA/Milestones/milestone1.md

     app.run(debug=True,port=8000)

 ```
+After, I create an EC2 instance in AWS.
+And copy my api code using scp command and store it on my EC2 instance.
-Then I create a service and run the api code
+Then I create a service and run the api code in my instance.
 ```service
 [Unit]
 Description=My API Service